-A donor database is the system or central hub that nonprofits use to store the information they have about their contacts.
-The basic functions of a donor database are donation tracking and data storage.
-This includes everything from their contact information and giving history to their interests and involvement with the organization.
+A donor database is the software system or central hub that nonprofits use to store and track donor information.
+This information includes everything from their contact information and giving history to their interests and past involvement with the organization.

 How does a donor database benefit nonprofits?

 Donor databases benefit nonprofits by keeping all the information they need in one place.
-Databases for nonprofits are outfitted with tools that help with every aspect of running an effective nonprofit.
+Databases for nonprofits are outfitted with tools that help with every aspect of running an effective organization.